lmcrean/hoverboard-react/docs/docs/architecture/database-schema.md

 ## Entity Relationship Diagram

-Below is the entity relationship diagram for the Tributary application:
+Below is the entity relationship diagram for the Hoverboard application:

 ```mermaid
 erDiagram